kaan-keskin/introduction-to-docker/Part2.md

 Backing up a swarm will backup the control plane objects required to recover the swarm in the event of a catastrophic failure of corruption.
 Recovering a swarm from a backup is an extremely rare scenario.
 However, business critical environments should always be prepared for worst-case scenarios.

 You might be asking why backups are necessary if the control plane is already replicated and highly-available (HA).
 To answer that question, consider the scenario where a malicious actor deletes all of the Secrets on a swarm.
 HA cannot help in this scenario as the Secrets will be deleted from the cluster store that is automatically replicated to all manager nodes.
 In this scenario the highly-available replicated cluster store works against you — quickly propagating the delete operation.
-In this scenario you can either recreate the deleted objects from copies kept in a source code repo, or you can aempt to recover your swarm from a recent backup.
+In this scenario you can either recreate the deleted objects from copies kept in a source code repo, or you can attempt to recover your swarm from a recent backup.

 Managing your swarm and applications declaratively is a great way to prevent the need to recover from a backup.
 For example, storing conﬁguration objects outside of the swarm in a source code repository will enable you to redeploy things like networks, services, secrets and other objects.
 However, managing your environment declaratively and strictly using source control repos requires discipline.

 Anyway, let’s see how to **backup a swarm**.

-Swarm conﬁguration and state is stored in /var/lib/docker/swarm on every manager node.
+> Swarm conﬁguration and state is stored in **/var/lib/docker/swarm** on every manager node.
 The conﬁguration includes; Raft log keys, overlay networks, Secrets, Conﬁgs, Services, and more.
 A swarm backup is a copy of all the ﬁles in this directory.

 As the contents of this directory are replicated to all managers, you can, and should, perform backups from multiple managers.
 However, as you have to stop the Docker daemon on the node you are backing up, it’s a good idea to perform the backup from non-leader managers.
 This is because stopping Docker on the leader will initiate a leader election.
 You should also perform the backup at a quiet time for the business, as stopping a manager can increase the risk of the swarm losing quorum if another manager fails during the backup.